dansand/Python/part2/fileIO.md

 ## Shell commands

 Before opening out data, it's really useful to be able to have a quick look using shell commands.
-Luckily Jupyter Notebooks have support mor many common commands:
+Luckily Jupyter Notebooks have support for many common commands:

 ```bash
 !head -2 "data/titanic.csv"